Stable sets of primes in number fields: Introduction

-The main result in this paper is the following theorem, which links stability to vanishing of certain Shafarevich groups.
-In the theorem, $\Sha^1$ denotes the usual Shafarevich group, consisting of global cohomology classes, which vanish locally in a given set of primes and if $A$ is a module under a finite group $G$, then $\coh^1_{\ast}(G,A)$ means the subgroup of $\coh^1(G,A)$ consisting of precisely such classes, which vanish after restriction to all cyclic subgroups of $G$.
-Moreover, if $\cL/L$ is a Galois extension of fields and $A$ is a $\Gal_{\cL/L}$-module, then $L(A)/L$ denotes the trivializing extension of $A$.
+The main result in this article is the following theorem, which links stability to vanishing of certain Shafarevich-Tate groups.
+Let $\Sha^1$ denote the usual Shafarevich-Tate group, consisting of global cohomology classes, which vanish locally in a given set of primes and if $A$ is a module over a finite group $G$, then $\coh^1_{\ast}(G,A)$ denotes the subgroup of $\coh^1(G,A)$ consisting of precisely those classes, which vanish after restriction to all cyclic subgroups of $G$.
+Moreover, if $\cL/L$ is a Galois extension of fields, then $\Gal_{\cL/L}$ denotes its Galois group, and if $A$ is a $\Gal_{\cL/L}$-module, then $L(A)/L$ denotes the trivializing extension of $A$.

 \begin{repthm}{thm:keyresult} Let $K$ be a number field, $T$ a set of primes of $K$ and $\cL/K$ a Galois extension.
 Let $A$ be a finite $G_{\cL/K}$-module.
 Assume that $T$ is $p$-stable for $\cL/K$, where $p$ is the smallest prime divisor of $\abs{A}$.
 Let $L$ be a $p$-stabilizing field for $T$ for $\cL/K$.
 Then: